ESMValGroup/ESMValTool_Tutorial/_episodes/11-dask-configuration.md

 for a total of 4 x 64 = 256 workers.
 In the above configuration, each worker is allowed to use 240 GiB per job / 64 workers per job = ~4 GiB per worker.

-It is important to read the documentation about your HPC system and answer questions such as
+It is important to read the documentation about your HPC system and answer questions such as:
 - Which batch scheduler does my HPC system use?
 - How many CPU cores are available per node (a computer in an HPC system)?
 - How much memory is available for use per node?
 - What is the fastest network interface (infiniband is much faster than ethernet)?
 - What path should I use for storing temporary files on the nodes (try to avoid slower network storage if possible)?
 - Which computing queue has the best availability?
 - Can I use part of a node or do I need to use the full node?
   - If you are always charged for using the full node, asking for only part of a node is wasteful of computational resources.
   - If you can ask for part of a node, make sure the amount of memory you request matches the number of CPU cores if possible, or you will be charged for a larger fraction of the node.

 in order to find the optimal configuration for your situation.